-The Bonds are offered when, as and if issued and received by the purchaser thereof in accordance with the Notice of Sale, dated June 3, 2022.
+The 2023 Series A Bonds are offered when, as and if issued and received by the purchaser thereof in accordance with the Notice of Sale, dated April 18, 2023, as supplemented.
+The 2023 Series B Bonds are offered when, as and if issued and received by the Underwriters of the 2023 Series B Bonds.
 The issuance of the Bonds is subject to the approval of the legality thereof by Orrick, Herrington & Sutcliffe LLP, New York, New York, Bond Counsel to the County.
-It is anticipated that the Bonds will be available for delivery on or about June 21, 2022, through the facilities of DTC in Jersey City, New Jersey.
+Certain legal matters with respect to the 2023 Series B Bonds will be passed upon for the Underwriters of the 2023 Series B Bonds by their counsel, Harris Beach PLLC, New York, New York.
+Harris Beach PLLC will serve as counsel to the Underwriters only with respect to the 2023 Series B Bonds and not with respect to the 2023 Series A Bonds.
+It is anticipated that the Bonds will be available for delivery on or about May 10, 2023, through the facilities of DTC in Jersey City, New Jersey.